 Set the hook as hard as you can while walking backwards 5-10 ft.
 Not only are you setting the hook into the sharks tough mouth, but you are turning the shark around to swim towards you.
 If the sharks runs again, let him take line.
 When he slows down, walk backwards again to turn him around and put pressure lifting the rod upwards.
 Never reel against your drag.
 Lift your rod tip up 90 degrees to pull it in, then reel down bringing your rod back to your waist level.
 Continue lift up and reeling down until you bring him in.

 Landing and Releasing the Shark

-As the shark approaches the shoreline, beach him up against the incline that still receives wave water.
-Keeping the shark beached in atleast 1-2 inches of water will greatly improve a healthy release.
+As the shark approaches the shoreline, beach him against the incline that still receives wave water, but keep him in the water.
+Keeping the shark beached in at least 1-2 inches of water will greatly improve a healthy release, not to mention it is illegal in most states to take sharks out of the water.
+(A simple photo holding the wrong shark out of the water in a social media post can result in a fine.)
 Only handle the shark from behind, grabbing it by the base of tail with one hand and pressing lightly down behind its head with your other hand.
 Once it calms down, have a partner remove the hook with a large pliers from a hardware store while you are securing the shark.
 If you can get a safe hook removal done in less that 3 minutes, cut the the wire leader at the eye of the hook and release the shark.
 They are more likely revive and survive with a non-stainless steel hook in the mouth than they are after being beached for longer than 5 minutes.
 Drag the shark back out to the water by its tails so it is beached halfway under the water, yet deep enough for the waves to lap over it fully.
 This will give you enough time to let go and hussle around.
 The shark will kick off once the incoming wave submerges it fully.